chellberg/refreshify/README.md

 With [npm](https://npmjs.org) do:

 ```
-$ npm install -g refreshify-plus
+$ npm install -g refreshify-allnotifications
 ```

-to get the global `refreshify-plus` command.
+to get the global `refreshify-allnotifications` command.

 ## License